SaebAmini/saebamini.github.io/_posts/2018-07-08-the-dangerous-ef-core-feature-automatic-client-evaluation.md

 title: The dangerous EF Core feature&#58; automatic client evaluation
 ---

-Recently when going through our shiny new ASP.NET Core application's [Seq](https://getseq.net/) logs, I accidentally spotted a few entried like this:
+Recently when going through our shiny new ASP.NET Core application's [Seq](https://getseq.net/) logs, I accidentally spotted a few entries like this:

 > The LINQ expression 'foo' could not be translated and will be evaluated locally.